PRUNERS/FLiT/README.md

 ##### Install PostgreSql #####

-Note, you will need equivalent to the following packages, be it through another package system or building from source.
+Note, you will need equivalent to the following packages, be it through another package system or building from source (later versions are OK).

 ```
 sudo apt-get install postgresql-9.4 postgresql-plpython3-9.4